mzac/unifi-pfsense-tailscale/README.md

 - Setting up a Tailscale tailnet
 - Installing Tailscale client on a remote device

+## Important Notes

+By using OSPF on Unifi, this may not allow you to use the Unifi Site Magic as it requires OSPF to be disabled.

 ## Unifi Configuration

 On your Unifi Gateway, you will need to configure the following: